osmfj/tileman/INSTALL.md

 9. Test

   You can access to the nginx from your local machine.
-And VirtualHost name of the tilecache server is named 'tile' as default.
+And VirtualHost name of the tile cache server is named 'tile' as default.
 So you have to add 'tile' entry on your local hosts file (not on the remote host).

   ```
   local% sudo vi /etc/hosts